OSMBuildings/OSMBuildings/README.md

 Best for:
 - great performance on modern graphics hardware
 - huge amounts of objects
-- mixing various data sources
+- combining various data sources

 This version uses GLMap for any events and layers logic.